m1k1o/neko/docs/getting-started/README.md

 - For other chromium based browsers, see in `supervisord.conf` folder that is specified in `--user-data-dir`.

 #### Allow persistent data in policies
-- From security perespective, browser is set up to forget all cookies and brwosing history when its closed.
+- From security perespective, browser is set up to forget all cookies and browsing history when its closed.
 - If you want to enable this, you need to modify following policies:
 ```json
   "DefaultCookiesSetting": 1,